xcube-dev/xcube-cds/README.md

    4. If the dependencies have changed, update the list of dependencies in the `-run` subsection to match those in the `environment.yml` file.

-   5. Commit the changes, push them to GitHub, and create a pull request at https://github.com/dcs4cop/xcube-cds-feedstock .
+   5. Commit the changes and push them to GitHub, then create a pull request at https://github.com/dcs4cop/xcube-cds-feedstock .

    6. Once conda-forge's automated checks have passed, merge the pull request.